orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 	- [ ] Apply the same version control system on the version control system itself.
 	- [ ] Which I believe was something along the lines of seeing where certain changes had happened in dependencies/how that would break symmetries, notify that they have changed, and provide entry into what is not defined.
 - Exploration: Brute-force enumeration, unkowns drive curiosity, treating something as something it's not (what-if simulation), fuzzing, random changes,
+- [ ] Provide easy portability away from the current setup "Provide me with this and I'll recompile it into what you want"\

 ###### Examples
 - Subtraction is more complicated than performing addition, for subtraction you need to know a length, unless you just cut something off without knowing how long it is.